ReginaSherman/react-review/lib/movie-viewer/DIRECTIONS.md

 movie rendered in the main content area of the page.
 Use the data provided at [`https://sw-movies-api.herokuapp.com/`](https://sw-movies-api.herokuapp.com/).

+This API has two endpoints:

+1. `https://sw-movies-api.herokuapp.com/` for retrieving an index route (list) of movies.
+1. `https://sw-movies-api.herokuapp.com/:id` for retrieving individual movies (show route).

 > Note how the data is structured -- how will this affect how you are able to access the data?

 ![Homepage](wdi-star-wars-movie-viewer-homepage-default.png)
 ![Homepage](wdi-star-wars-movie-viewer-showpage.png)

-> This API does not support a show route for the individual movies -- you'll need to pass that movie data from App.js to your component that is displaying the individual movie.

 ## Plagiarism